-Phase 3 coming in September: Develop your course by composing the guts (the content and learning materials), building student activities, adding finishing touches, and placing it strategically online.
+Proceed to Phase 3, developing your course, which includes composing the guts (the content and learning materials), building student activities, adding finishing touches, and placing it strategically online.

-What challenges are you facing with Phase 1 or Phase 2?
+What challenges are you facing in Phase 1 or Phase 2?
 Ask in the comments below!